 Heads up: even with a password manager, you should always still use multi-factor authentication!

 Managing passwords was one of the most insanity-inducing things I ever had to deal with.
 I waited way too long to fix this.
 It drove me crazy.
 It was so frustrating.

-It’s really embarrassing to admit, but getting a password manager changed my life.
-It really did.
+It’s embarrassing to admit, but getting a password manager changed my life.
+It did.
 I cannot explain to you how good it will feel once you solve this problem, especially if you have a lot of logins.

 This should take about 40 to 60 minutes (depending on how many passwords you have – and how easy it is for you to remember them).